Elderbazy1/Graduation-Project/README.md

 Admin Page

-The admin page allows you to monitor and control all activities on the site.
+-The admin page allows you to monitor and control all activities on the site.

-The administrator has the following rights:
+-The administrator has the following rights:

-Delete any posts and comments
+-Delete any posts and comments

-Delete users
+-Delete users

-Monitor all activity on the site
+-Monitor all activity on the site

-This panel provides full control over content and users, helping to maintain order and security on the site.
+-This panel provides full control over content and users, helping to maintain order and security on the site.